 Although the first step in the Acas early conciliation process – submitting the form – is compulsory, there is no obligation on either party to participate in the process.
 Its aim is to try to achieve a settlement of the claim without the need for tribunal proceedings.
 Acas has four weeks in which to try to achieve a settlement.
 The Acas conciliator can extend the process by an extra two weeks if there is a reasonable chance of a settlement, as long as both parties agree.

 If a settlement is reached, Acas will record it as an agreement known as an Acas COT3 Settlement Agreement.
-If no settlement is reached, you must either abandon your claim or pay the tribunal fee to go forward to the employment tribunal.
+If no settlement is reached, you either abandon your claim or go forward to the employment tribunal.

 The parties can continue to conciliate through Acas once the claim has been issued in the tribunal.